5 Tips for Physiotherapy Branding – a Design Guide for Physios

 A – What Needs to Be Changed or Improved?

-Ask yourself, what is the problem that your physiotherapy clinic aims to solve?
+Ask yourself, what is the problem that your physiotherapy branding aims to solve?

 Maybe you have noticed that the services provided by other clinics in your area are extremely expensive and you want to offer prospects an affordable option.